 - There is an outstanding warrant for your arrest.

-- You have a criminal or immigration (INS) charge pending.
+- You have a criminal charge pending.

-Arrest Remains on Your Record
+- Conviction Remains on Your Record